Ganfeng Lithium: Products and activities

 Described as a "lithium supermarket", Ganfeng sells a wide variety of lithium and related products, including lithium salts, other metals, and batteries.
 Its lithium salt production capacity was estimated at 120,000 tons per year as of 2021.
 As of 2019, it is the largest pure lithium producer in the world.
 As of 2022, it is also the largest lithium salt producer in China and the third largest in the world, as well as the second largest lithium processor in the world (after the Chilean Sociedad Química y Minera).
 In 2020, Ganfeng produced an estimated 24% of the world's lithium hydroxide.
 It sells products to clients including Tesla, BMW, and LG Chem.

 Ganfeng invests in lithium projects overseas and says its "strategy is to secure long-term competitive resources".
-It owns three lithium brine projects in Argentina and is the largest shareholder of Lithium Americas.
+It owns three lithium brine projects in Argentina and was the largest shareholder of Lithium Americas in 2021.
 In 2014, Ganfeng invested in the Mariana lithium-potassium brine project in Argentina.
 In 2015, the company invested in the Australian company Reed Industrial Minerals, gaining rights to its Mount Marion spodumene project.
 In 2021, it acquired a 50% ownership stake in the Goulamina mine, a lithium mine in Mali's Ségou Region.
 The company also has investments and contracts in China, Ireland, Mexico, and the Democratic Republic of the Congo.

 This international scope makes Ganfeng vulnerable to geopolitical tension.
 Its former supplier Joe Lowry said that the company would be "treading a fine line" between international pressures; Ganfeng risks being affected by US government actions targeting Chinese companies or by Chinese government intervention in the electric vehicle industry.
 Governments in Latin America have also taken steps that may limit Ganfeng's opportunities there; for instance, Mexican president Andrés Manuel López Obrador has worked to nationalize the country's lithium.